YuriiKosiy/YuriiKosiy/README.md

-# 🧑 Yurii Kosyi — DevOps Engineer | AI Enthusiast
+# 🧑 Yurii Kosyi — DevOps Engineer

 I'm Yurii Kosyi, though some know me as Marko 😃.
 I have over 15 years of experience in IT, covering system administration, web development, and leading small technical teams.
 I've specialized in building and maintaining reliable, scalable, and secure DevOps infrastructure.